makersacademy/airport_challenge/README.md

  3.1 Wrote a test, to test that planes take off when the airport is full.

  3.2 Changed code, the test passed.
 Now error "Airport is full" raised only when plane is landing.
 So I deleted the test expecting traffic_control to raise this error.
 I had a test for this error in plane_landing, so do not have anything to add.

+ 3.3 Refactoring needed!
+Will try to do it today.